 Statins are the lipid-lowering drugs of choice.
 Statins reduce hepatic cholesterol synthesis by inhibiting enzyme HMG-CoA reductase.
 This leads to a consequent upregulation of LDL receptors on hepatocytes, which, in turn, lowers LDL cholesterol levels and triglycerides while raising HDL cholesterol.
 Headache and gastrointestinal side-effects are common.
-Statins carry a risk of hepatic and muscular toxicity, the latter being associated with a high risk of acute kidney injury (AKI).
-In this case, statins should immediately be discontinued.
+Statins carry a risk of hepatic and muscle toxicity.
+Muscle toxicity may rarely manifest with rhabdomyolysis.

 |Simvastatin||2–3||CYP3A4, CYP3A5||∼ 5%|

 |Rosuvastatin||19||Limited CYP2C9||∼ 20%|

 “Flo Loves Prague Since A Tour of Russia.”
 Lipid-lowering potency increases in the following order: Fluvastatin → Lovastatin → Pravastatin → Simvastatin → Atorvastatin → Rosuvastatin

 - Competitive inhibition of HMG-CoA reductase renders this enzyme unable to convert HMG-CoA to mevalonate (the rate-limiting step of cholesterol synthesis) → reduced intrahepatic cholesterol biosynthesis → upregulation of expression of LDL receptor gene via sterol regulatory element-binding protein (SREBP) → increased LDL recycling and:

 - General (common): headache and gastrointestinal symptoms (e.g., constipation, diarrhea, flatulence)

 - Hepatic: : (up to 3% of patients) ↑ LFTs due to the involvement of cytochrome P450 systems (CYP3A4 and CYP2C9) in the breakdown of statins